-It might be a bit odd to hand out candied bacon — or, pig candy as it’s known in different parts of the country — to the kiddos who come to your door on Halloween.
-However, it might not be a bad idea to have this treat on hand for the tired grownups trudging around your neighborhood with their costumed kin.
+It might be a bit odd to hand out candied bacon — or pig candy as it’s known in different parts of the country — to the kiddos who come to your door on Halloween.
+And some people might think it strange to keep some sweet candied bacon strips in the refrigerator.
+But here, you are among bacon lovers.

 So let’s dig into the sweet and savory dish that is bacon candy.

 These days, the traditional breakfast meat has developed a bit of a cultish following.
-Bacon is everywhere from the Bacon and Beer festival in Boston — which sells out very quickly each year — to bacon-themed food trucks to a featured role at almost any Bloody Mary-focused brunch.
+Bacon is everywhere from the Bacon and Beer festival in Boston — which sells out very quickly each year and has expanded nationally — to bacon-themed food trucks to a featured role at almost any Bloody Mary-heavy brunch.

 So how did this trend start?

-According to author Fred Thomspon, who chronicles all sorts of culinary delights in his savory book, Bacon: The Savor the South Cookbook, the history of this delicious snack, is, unsurprisingly, a bit of a mystery.
+According to author Fred Thomspon, who chronicles all sorts of bacon-themed culinary delights in his cookbook “Bacon,” the history of this delicious snack is a bit of a mystery.

-Candied bacon is believed to have first gained popularity in Washington, D.C.’s party circuit.
-But, as the Thompson speculates, most likely, ‘pig candy’ was an import to the nation’s capital brought from the kitchen of some unknown Southern hostess.
+Bacon candy is believed to have first gained popularity in Washington, D.C.’s party circuit.
+But Thompson speculates that pig candy was most likely an import to the nation’s capital brought from the kitchen of an unknown Southern hostess.

 After all this talk of sweet bacon, you might be wondering how you can make it on your own.
 Worry not, the recipe is quite simple.
-Many candied bacon recipes call for baking the pork with a garnish of brown sugar and/or maple syrup.
-Alternatives on the dish include adding some spices, most common being the inclusion of black pepper or crushed red pepper for taste.
+Many candied bacon recipes call for baking the pork with a garnish of light brown sugar and/or maple syrup.

-- Mix brown sugar, rice vinegar, maple syrup, and black pepper in a small bowl.
+- Mix brown sugar, rice vinegar, maple syrup and ground black pepper in a small bowl.

 - Place bacon slices on a cooling rack set over a baking sheet.

-- Bake in the preheated oven for 10 minutes, turn slices and bake another 5 minutes.
+- Cook in the preheated oven for 10 minutes, turn slices and bake another 5 minutes.

 - Remove bacon and brush both sides with brown sugar mixture.
 Return bacon to the oven and bake another 5 minutes.
-Repeat basting every 5 minutes until bacon is browned and crisp, about 35 minutes.
+Repeat basting every 5 minutes until bacon is browned and crisp, a total cooking time of about 35 minutes.